-As a customer of Virtuoso’s cyber security services, not only will you receive EDR, but you will also benefit from cloud email security to combat phishing emails, internet filtering to identify malicious domains and regular scans of the dark web to reveal if any of your business data has been compromised.
+As a customer of Virtuoso’s cyber security services London, not only will you receive EDR, but you will also benefit from cloud email security to combat phishing emails, internet filtering to identify malicious domains and regular scans of the dark web to reveal if any of your business data has been compromised.

 We will manage all of this for you and even train your staff on how to detect daily threats in your business, as an added measure!